 When it comes to speed, leased lines leave broadband trailing in its dust.
 Fibre broadband is the fastest broadband solution out there, offering speeds of up to 100Mb.
 But Fibre leased lines can offer 1Gb, even 10Gb in some offerings.
 Both speeds are affected by the distance from the exchange: the further you are away from the exchange, the slower your connection.
 With Fibre leased lines, 10Gb is capable to those within 35km of an exchange, but it drops the further you are away.
 This is similar to broadband: those within 500m of an exchange will experience the 100Mb advertised, but those in remote areas might not see such as significant improvement.

-You may be wondering that the speed of Fibre leased lines must come at a cost: and you would be right.
-Leased lines are rented annually, and you would be expected to pay a monthly fee of several hundred pounds for the service.
+You may be thinking that the speed of fibre leased lines must come at a cost: and you are right.
+Leased lines are rented annually and require payment on a monthly basis; they can cost up to several hundred pounds.
 Fibre broadband is a much cheaper alternative, monthly fees will be more like tens of pounds.
 If you are considering leased lines and have an ISDN30 connection, you may be able to save some money.
 Fibre leased lines utilise SIP trunks, which are virtual telephone lines delivered over a leased line connection.
 This means that you can get rid of ISDN30 channels and deliver calls over the SIP trunk, saving a significant amount of money in telephone line rental.

-With Fibre leased lines costing more, the main thing to consider is just how mission critical Internet is to your business.
-Businesses and organisations that place paramount importance on their internet connection will pay the premium for Fibre leased lines, as the unmatched download and upload capabilties and reliability of the service can make it a cost-effective solution in the long run.
-Fibre broadband still earns its moniker of ‘superfast’ and has a number of benefits, and is a great broadband option for businesses that do need superfast download and upload capabilties and a reliable connection.
+The unmatched download and upload capabilities and reliability of the service can make it a cost-effective solution in the long run.
+Fibre broadband still earns its moniker of ‘superfast’ and has a number of benefits.
+It’s also a great broadband option for businesses that do need superfast download and upload capabilities and a reliable connection.
 In the end, it is up to the user to weigh up which connection suits them best.